InnerSourceCommons/innersourcecommons.org/content/fr/about/board/_index.md

   </p>
 </div>

+{{< board-member name="Silona Bonewald" image="/images/about/Silona_Bonewald.jpeg" >}}
+Silona Bonewald is the Executive Director for IEEE SA OPEN, a comprehensive platform offering the open source community cost-effective options for developing and validating their projects.
+Previously she was vice president of community architecture at Hyperledger, a global open source collaborative effort hosted by The Linux Foundation, where she integrated leaders in finance, banking, Internet of Things (IoT), supply chains, and manufacturing.
+Other notable career accomplishments include, while with PayPal, pioneering the InnerSource process; for Siemens AG, creating a cutting-edge and Six Sigma-compliant e-commerce website; and for Ubisoft, creating an international content management system (CMS) architecture.
+{{< /board-member >}}

+{{< board-member name="Maximilian Capraro" image="/images/about/Maximilian_Capraro.jpg" >}}
+Maximilian Capraro is a researcher and doctoral candidate at the Open Source Research Group at Friedrich-Alexander-University Erlangen-Nürnberg.
+He worked on inner source in research projects with a variety of companies including Black Duck Software, Continental, and multiple Siemens business units.
+He developed the patch-flow measurement method (for measuring software development collaboration) and the first classification framework for inner source projects and programs.
+His research interests the quantification of software development collaboration, inner source governance including legal and taxation aspects, and many other things around inner source, open source, and software engineering.
+{{< /board-member >}}

 {{< board-member name="Danese Cooper" image="/images/about/Danese_Cooper.jpg" >}}
 Danese Cooper is the founder of InnerSource Commons.
 She is a long term open source advocate, having previously served as the of head of open source software at PayPal, CTO of the Wikimedia Foundation, chief open source evangelist for Sun, and senior director of open source strategies for Intel.
 Danese was also the inaugural chairperson of the Node.js Foundation.
 She concentrates on creating healthy open source communities and has served on the boards of Drupal Association, the Open Source Initiative, the Open Source Hardware Association, and she’s advised Mozilla and the Apache Software Foundation.
 Danese also runs a successful open source consultancy that counts the Bill & Melinda Gates Foundation, the SETI Institute, Harris, and Numenta as clients.
 She’s been known to knit through meetings.
 {{< /board-member >}}